Lawyer Milloy: 2004

-2005
+2005 and release

 Head coach Mike Mularkey retained Milloy as the starting strong safety in 2005.
 He started alongside free safety Troy Vincent and cornerbacks Nate Clements and Terrence McGee.
 In Week 10, he collected a season-high 12 combined tackles (nine solo) during the Bills' 14–3 win against the Kansas City Chiefs.
-Milloy started in all 16 games in 2005 and recorded 106 combined tackles (75 solo), four pass deflections, a sack, and an interception.
+Milloy started all 16 games in 2005 and recorded 106 combined tackles (75 solo), four pass deflections, a sack, and an interception.

-2006

-On March 1, 2006, the Buffalo Bills released Milloy and defensive tackle Sam Adams in a salary cap purge that freed up an estimated $9.1 million in cap space.
+On March 1, 2006, Buffalo released Milloy and defensive tackle Sam Adams in a salary cap purge that freed up an estimated $9.1 million in cap space.
 Milloy was set to account for $3.75 million in salary cap space in 2006.
 Milloy visited the Cincinnati Bengals, Seattle Seahawks, and Atlanta Falcons during free agency.

 Atlanta Falcons

 On March 17, 2006, the Atlanta Falcons signed Milloy to a three-year, $6.01 million contract that included a signing bonus of $2.50 million.
 Head coach Jim Mora named Milloy the starting strong safety to start the regular season, alongside free safety Chris Crocker and cornerbacks DeAngelo Hall and Jimmy Williams.

-On October 15, 2006, Milloy collected a season-high 11 combined tackles (nine solo) during a 27–14 loss to the New York Giants in Week 6.
-He started in all 16 games in 2006 and recorded 98 combined tackles (72 solo), five pass deflections, and two sacks.
+On October 15, Milloy collected a season-high 11 combined tackles (nine solo) during a 27–14 loss to the New York Giants in Week 6.
+He started all 16 games in 2006 and recorded 98 combined tackles (72 solo), five pass deflections, and two sacks.

+On January 2, 2007, the Falcons fired Mora after the Falcons did not qualify for the playoffs and finished with a 7–9 record in 2006.

 2007

-On January 2, 2007, the Atlanta Falcons fired head coach Jim Mora after the Falcons did not qualify for the playoffs and finished with a 7–9 record in 2006.
 Head coach Bobby Petrino retained Milloy and Chris Crocker as the starting safety duo in 2007.
 They started in the secondary alongside cornerbacks DeAngelo Hall and Chris Houston.